Connect with us

 Surviving Infidelity

-Last Updated on January 22, 2022 by Joshua Isibor
+Last Updated on November 9, 2024 by Joshua Isibor

-Most marriages experience infidelity and the outcome is that the spouse who is betrayed most times, suffers PTSD (Post Traumatic Stress Disorder) symptoms because knowing that your spouse is having an affair makes you lose your sense of normality and self-control.
+Most marriages experience infidelity, and the outcome is that the spouse who is betrayed most times suffers PTSD (Post Traumatic Stress Disorder) symptoms because knowing that your spouse is having an affair makes you lose your sense of normality and self-control.

 Surviving infidelity can be possible and also challenging since the experience can be so traumatic that it takes time to heal.